 The northernmost / upper section of the mainstem of Sheridan Creek originates from a small network of naturalized headwater drainage features and residential storm water management infrastructure, generally flowing southeast through a mix of industrial, commercial, and residential land uses prior to flowing into Lake Ontario via the Rattray Marsh.
 Reviewed background material from the Sheridan Creek Watershed Study and Impact Monitoring Characterization Report (Aquafor Beech Ltd., 2011) indicated that there are a small number of headwater channels remaining in the Sheridan Creek watershed, which has limited the supply of sediment to the reaches in the upstream portion of the watershed and has resulted in bank erosion and down-cutting within these reaches.
 Most watercourse reaches downstream of Speakman Drive have been straightened, confined, and hardened in some way.
 The confinement of these channels within narrow corridors with limited sediment supply from upstream reaches has resulted in down-cutting and increased separation of the channel and its floodplain.
-In addition to the direct modifications of the channel during development of the flow in the channel.
+In addition to the direct modifications of the channel during development of the watershed, the urbanization of the watershed has also changed the character of the flow in the channel.